ZhiYingSun/random-us-intern-advice/README.md

 ### misc.
 * don't arrive too early, anywhere around noon should be good.
 * If you have an airbnb, be mindful of the check-in time.
+* It is normal to be stressed [^1], you will be okay even if there are delays!

-if you need someone to talk to about this experience, feel free to email me!
+[^1]: if you need someone to talk to about this experience, feel free to email me!